Table of contents

 The racism that was such an entrenched part of Far North Queensland ensured Frank focused inwards on his family.
 He ensured they were protected and loved.
 Working at the Mulgrave Mill he focused on home and family and avoided the anti-Japanese sentiment of the time.

-On my mother’s line, Johan Weinert was born on a boat making its way to Australia from Germany in 1880.
-After arriving in Australia, Johan’s family settled in Cooktown.
-In true Aussie fashion, Johan then became Jack.
+On my mother’s line, Johan Wienert was born on a boat making its way to Australia from Germany in 1881.
+He was born to parents Peter and Anjie Wienert.
+After arriving in Australia, the family settled in Cooktown.
+In true Aussie fashion, young Johan became Jack.

-Jack married another European arrival to the Far North Queensland, Johannah Thygesen from Denmark.
-One of their children was my grandmother, Christina Margaret May Weinert.
-Born in Gordonvale on May Day (1st May) 1915, Christina Margaret May Weinert was from that day forth, known simply as May.
+Jack married another European arrival to Far North Queensland, Johannah Thygesen from Denmark.
+They built a home in Edmonton and one of their children was my grandmother, Christina Margaret May Wienert.
+Born in Gordonvale on May Day (1st May) 1915, Christina Margaret May Wienert was from that day forth known simply as “May”.

 May married a Scottish man named McKinnon at the tender age of 18.
-McKinnon was a wanderer and abandoned her with child, disappearing to parts unknown.
+McKinnon was a wanderer and abandoned May with child (Isobel) disappearing to parts unknown.
 Young May soon met my grandfather Robert (Bob) O’Connell.
-They fell in love.
+They fell in love and had a child (Marion) together.

 Bob had been born into a Catholic family living in Kenny Street in 1912.
 He and May met during the depression and had not been together long when war with the Japanese broke out.
-Resigning from his exempted job as a bridge builder, Bob joined the army, only to be captured in the fall of Singapore.
+Bob resigned from his exempted job as a bridge builder.
+He joined the army and was captured in the fall of Singapore.
 He spent the remainder of the war in Changi prisoner-of-war camp.

 Bob and May